cmartinez136/CMPS3390_22/ConnectFour/README.txt

 ---------------
 I had THE most trouble getting this to work.
 It only works if you win diagonally if you start bottom to up.
 I couldn't get the diagonal from up to bottom to work for some reason.
-If I put in more time and research into it, I probably would have gotten it since it must be a simple mistake I'm missing in the code.
+If I put in more time and research into it, I probably would have gotten it since it must be a simple mistake I'm overlooking since I'm basing it off my previous diagonal check.

 Drawing out the grid myself did help me with some debugging overall.